-Originally created primarily as the qualifier for the Race Across America, the John Marino Open was first staged in May of 1983.
+Originally created primarily as the qualifier for the Race Across America, the John Marino Open - or JMO - was first staged in May of 1983.
 The 762-mile course made seven and a half laps around the 100-mile loop formerly used in the second half of the Hemet Double Century in Southern California.
 The winners of the inaugural race were Michael Secrest and Kitty Goursolle.
 The race was held again in May of 1984 and May of 1985, then it was moved to Arizona so that the race could be run in a format with support vehicles and time stations, like RAAM.

 The first Arizona race was 750 miles from Tucson to the Grand Canyon and back, where its first champion was Scott Fortner.
 Subsequent editions of the AZ races went from Tucson to Flagstaff and back, a distance of 542 miles.
-The race was run seven times in Arizona and changed its name to RAAM Open West to foster a more evident affiliation between RAAM and all its Qualifiers.
+The race was run seven times in Arizona and changed its name to RAAM Open West for a few years.